chandoli21/location_app/README.md

 - `dio`: ^5.7.0 - For making HTTP requests
 - `flutter_riverpod`: ^2.6.1 - For state management
 - `geolocator`: ^13.0.2 - For handling location services
+- `html_unescape`: ^2.0.0 - For handling HTML entities in API responses

 ## Contributing